fikisipi/compsci-warmup-practice/README.md

 > This is not really for public or prod use, does not represent my knowledge -- or lack thereof! :) ... btw, this scary style can be set with [!CAUTION]

+## Zen of Python, Tim Pieters

+Beautiful is better than ugly.
+Explicit is better than implicit.
+Simple is better than complex.
+Complex is better than complicated.
+Flat is better than nested.
+Sparse is better than dense.
+Readability counts.
+Special cases aren't special enough to break the rules.
+Although practicality beats purity.
+Errors should never pass silently.
+Unless explicitly silenced.
+In the face of ambiguity, refuse the temptation to guess.
+There should be one-- and preferably only one --obvious way to do it.
+Although that way may not be obvious at first unless you're Dutch.
+Now is better than never.
+Although never is often better than *right* now.
+If the implementation is hard to explain, it's a bad idea.
+If the implementation is easy to explain, it may be a good idea.
+Namespaces are one honking great idea -- let's do more of those!

 ### 12 May

 * A good set of precommit hooks for Python - [Example yaml](./repo-health/example-precommit.yaml)